Guts/mkdocs-rss-plugin/docs/configuration.md

 This is useful if you have multiple instances of this plugin for multiple feeds.
 (For example, one feed for the blog, and a second for documentation updates.)

 This setting is optional.
-If you do not include it, the default site title will be used.
+If you do not include it, the default site name will be used.

 ```yaml
 plugins: